-- Li Peng , an independent creative producer working between YuShu (China) and Taipei (Taiwan), with whom Richard is developing commercial models of practice for socially engaged arts and development experiences.
+- Li Peng , an independent creative producer working between YuShu (China) and Taipei (Taiwan), with whom Richard developed commercial models of practice for socially engaged arts and development experiences.

-- Anna Webb at Engine Room (UK) as strategic planning facilitator.
+- Anna Webb at Engine Room (UK) where he was strategic planning facilitator.

 - Dr Alice O'Grady & Prof. Calvin Taylor at University of Leeds (UK), where Richard was a Research Fellow in the School of Performance and Cultural Industries in the Faculty of Performance, Visual Arts and Communications from August 2013 to August 2017.

-- Advisory Board member at Hua Dan, an NGO delivering empowerment programmes for migrant women, Beijing/Chengdu (2008 – 2011)
+- Advisory Board member at Hua Dan (China), an NGO delivering empowerment programmes for migrant women, Beijing/Chengdu (2008 – 2011)

-- Mentor for NESTA National Endowment for Science, Technology and the Arts' Dream Time programme (2008 – 2010).
+- Mentor for the UK's NESTA National Endowment for Science, Technology and the Arts' Dream Time programme (2008 – 2010).